 In 2010, Alaska repealed a law that prohibited a person intoxicated by liquor or a controlled substance from possessing a handgun.2

-Alaska law prohibits a convicted felon from residing in a dwelling knowing that there is a concealed firearm in the dwelling.3
+Alaska law prohibits people convicted of felonies from residing in a dwelling knowing that there is a concealed firearm in the dwelling.3

 Alaska has no state law prohibiting firearm purchase or possession by:

-- Persons subject to domestic violence restraining orders.
+- People subject to domestic violence restraining orders.

 For information on the background check process used to enforce these provisions, see the Alaska Background Checks section.